 The cheesecake hearts made for the perfect ending to a lovely Valentine’s Day meal.

 I only had 2 of the molds at the time I made these hearts and ended up using the extra cheesecake filling to make some mini cheesecake hearts.
-The bite sized treats were cute, but I would have preferred having 3 of the larger hearts in each of the six colors.
+The bite-sized treats were cute, but I would have preferred having 3 of the larger hearts in each of the six colors.

-Items used to create this project that are available on Amazon.com (commission earned for sales)
+Items I used to create this project are available on Amazon.com (commission earned for sales).

-stand mixer or a mixing bowl and hand held mixer
+stand mixer or a mixing bowl and handheld mixer

 rubber spatula

-3 Wilton Heart Shaped Silicone Molds
+3 Heart-Shaped Silicone Molds

-fine tip paint brush (new or food only brush)
+fine tip paintbrush (new or food-only brush)

-roasting pan big enough to fit your heart shaped molds
+roasting pan big enough to fit your heart-shaped molds

 My roasting pan has a flat rack that fits inside.
 I set two heart molds on the rack, filled them, then used the handles to help me lower the molds into the hot water.